andreas-mausch/whatsapp-viewer/README.md

 msbuild /p:Platform=Win32 /p:Configuration=Release
 ```

+Note: There is also a *Vagrantfile* available for Windows.

 ## Tipps

 For Visual Studio Code I use the `llvm-vs-code-extensions.vscode-clangd` extension for formatting (which itself uses `clang-format`).